ekluzek/.github/CODE_OF_CONDUCT.md

+[PROJECT]: CTSM                    <!-- Name of the project -->
+[DATE_OF_ADOPT]: Mar/11/2025       <!-- Date that this Code of Conduct was adopted by the Project -->

 # Contributor Code of conduct

 ## Our Pledge
-We, as contributors, creators, stewards, and maintainers (collectively referred to as "contributors" below), of [Enter project name] pledge to make participation in our software, system or hardware project and community a safe, productive, and welcoming experience for everyone.
+We, as contributors, creators, stewards, and maintainers (collectively referred to as "contributors" below), of [PROJECT] pledge to make participation in our software, system or hardware project and community a safe, productive, and welcoming experience for everyone.
 All contributors are required to abide by this Code of Conduct.
 This includes respectful treatment of everyone regardless of age, body size, disability, ethnicity, gender identity or expression, level of experience, nationality, political affiliation, veteran status, pregnancy, genetic information, physical appearance, race, religion, or sexual orientation, as well as any other characteristic protected under applicable US federal or state law.

 ## Our Standards
 ### Examples of behaviors that contribute to a positive environment include: